 Become a Community CROPS Garden Sponsor!
 Click here for more information.

-Our Community Gardens are now closed for the 2013 growing season.
-Applications for the 2014 growing season will become available on February 1st, 2014.
+Applications for the 2014 growing season will become available on February 3rd, 2014.

 If you have questions about the gardens, please contact us at firstname.lastname@example.org or (402) 474-9802.

-In the past we have had gardens at 23rd and P, 26th and N, the 27th and Holdrege Salvation Army, and Hope Community Church.
+In the past we have had gardens at 23rd and P, 26th and N, 2nd and Garfield, the 27th and Holdrege Salvation Army, and Hope Community Church.
 These sites are no longer available.

 The map has photos and descriptions of all our garden locations, plus our farm and market sites.